Noxsios/digital-distractions/slide.md

 -----

 Navigate using your arrow keys.
 If you see a `&darr;` there is content below.
+Try it now!

 For each distraction, I will have the best strategy on the slide _below_.